 The COBRA rights provided under the plan must be described in the plan’s Summary Plan Description (SPD).
 The SPD outlines important information about the plan, such as what benefits are available, the rights of participants and beneficiaries, and how the plan works.
 The SPD should be delivered within 90 days.

-The general notices provides employees and spouses with general information regarding COBRA and plan rules.
+The general notices provide employees and spouses with general information regarding COBRA and plan rules.
 This information can be included in the SPD.
 The general notice deadline is 90 days.

 Employer’s Notice of Qualifying Event